meteordefect/kiet-ai/README.md

-# Ollama WebUI AWS Infrastructure
+# Private, Secure AI Chat Similar to ChatGPT Automated Deployment on AWS Infrastructure (Ollama WebUI)

 This project contains Terraform configurations to deploy Ollama with Open WebUI on AWS EC2.